aspose-pdf/Aspose.PDF-API-References/english/cpp/aspose.pdf/pagecollection/add/_index.md

 title: Aspose::Pdf::PageCollection::Add method
 linktitle: Add
 second_title: Aspose.PDF for C++ API Reference
 description: 'Aspose::Pdf::PageCollection::Add method.
-Adds empty page in C++.'
+Adds an empty page.
+If the document already contains pages with varying sizes, the size of the most frequently occurring page will be selected.
+In the case there are only two different pages, the size of the first page will be used in C++.'
 type: docs
 weight: 200
 url: /cpp/aspose.pdf/pagecollection/add/